Kids Web Japan

 Football's popularity zoomed after the Japanese national team reached the quarterfinals at the 1964 Olympic Games in Tokyo and also after it won the bronze medal at the Mexico City Games in 1968.
 Suddenly, schools began setting up football teams, and youth leagues sprouted up everywhere.
 Football emerged as a popular amateur sport, particularly among young people.

-But it wasn't until professional football made its debut in 1993 that the sport really took off.
-The establishment of the J. League propelled football even past baseball as the favorite sport among male middle school students, according to a survey by the Ministry of Education.
+Soccer has established its popularity in Japan when the professional league opened in 1993.
+The establishment of the J. League propelled football even past baseball as the favorite sport among male middle school students, according to a survey by the Ministry of Education, Culture, Sports, Science and Technology.